borntofrappe/borntofrappe/README.md

 ### Nested structure

 Since I plan to incorporate Svelte syntax, including components, in `.svx` documents the blog folder needs to support a more elaborate structure.
-The logic you need ultimately depends on the setup.
+The importing logic you need ultimately depends on the setup.

 With the following folder structure: